fmatthew5876/stdcxx-bitset/proposal/draft.md

 This proposal is a pure library extension.
 It changes the template signature of `std::bitset` by adding a new template parameter.
-It also adds implementation recommendations to the standard for `std::bitset`.
+It also adds 2 new aliases `std::fast_bitset` and `std::small_bitset`.

 Impact on Implementations
 =============================

 Implementation of this proposal will likely break the ABI of all standard library implementations of `std::bitset`.
 Adding a new template parameter may change the mangled name of the type.
-After following the recommendations laid out in this paper, some implementations may need to change the ABI of the pre-existing `std::bitset<N>`.

 Motivation and Design
 ================

-When dealing with bits, the classical method of implementation is to use an `unsigned` integral type and perform bit operations using logical operations, shifts, and masks.
+When dealing with bits, the classical method of implementation is to use an unsigned integral type and perform bit operations using logical operations, shifts, and masks.

 With C++11, we have `std::bitset` which is a nice abstraction for acting on the individual bits of a fixed size quantity.
 The objective